This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Once the beans are fully cooked, preheat the oven to 375°F.

 • Add the flavorings.
-To the beans, add the chopped onion, yellow mustard, ketchup, molasses, salt, black pepper, reserved cooking liquid (if the cooking liquid is less than 2 ½ cups, add water to make the 2 ½ to 3 cups needed), and bacon.
+To the beans, add the chopped onion, yellow mustard, ketchup, molasses, salt, black pepper, reserved cooking liquid, and bacon.
 Stir to combine and pour into a greased 9 × 13-inch baking dish.

 • Bake the beans.
 Cover the beans with aluminum foil and place them in the preheated 375°F oven.
-Cook for 45 minutes with the cover on and then remove the cover and cook for an additional 15 minutes.
-At this point, the sauce will be mostly reduced.
-Remove the beans from the oven and serve.
+Cook for 30 minutes with the cover on and then remove the cover, stir, and cook for an additional 30 minutes.
+Remove the beans from the oven and let them sit for 15 minutes before stirring and serving.

 Notes